 Customizable keyboards

-Sunday 5 June 2005This is more than 19 years old.
+Sunday 5 June 2005This is over 19 years old.
 Be careful.

 My wrists are hurting again, so I’ve bought myself a bent keyboard to use with my laptop rather than just slouching on the couch.
 By coincidence, I came across the Ergodex DX1 “input system”.
 It looks pretty cool: you can place keys anywhere you like on a special tray, and assign them any function you like.
 They aren’t selling it for use in typing text, but as a giant customizable function-key pad.
 They’re especially pushing it for gaming, I guess because that demographic doesn’t mind spending money on cool toys that can potentially help them push a lot of buttons a lot faster.